tothuhien/lsd2/README.md

 - For people who prefer R, an R-wrapper of lsd2 is developping here: https://github.com/tothuhien/Rlsd2

-- Temporal constraint is now imposed by default without option -c

-- Variance is also used by default without applying -v 1
+- Changing some default setting: Temporal constraint is now imposed by default without option -c.
+Variance is also used by default without applying -v 1.
+Outgroups are now by default kept in the tree, to remove them use option -G together with -g

 ## Compile/install LSD2: